Things To In Richmond Indiana On A Weekend Getaway

 Old Richmond Inn

-For a more upscale dining experience make reservations at the Old Richmond Inn.
-Known for their timeless classics, fresh seafood, and tender steaks it’s no surprise that they tend to book up fast.
-Everything on the menu consists of fresh ingredients making it difficult to choose just one entree!
+For a more upscale dining experience, make reservations at the Old Richmond Inn.
+Known for its timeless classics, fresh seafood, and tender steaks, it’s no surprise that it tends to book up fast.
+Everything on the menu consists of fresh ingredients, making it difficult to choose just one entree!

-The Old Richmond Inn opened up in 1984 in the old Ferdinand Grothaus house that has been around since 1892.
+The Old Richmond Inn opened in 1984 in the Ferdinand Grothaus house, which has been around since 1892.
 The historic character of the old home adds a nice charm to the restaurant.

 Legends

 Another must while visiting Richmond is Legends.
-This is Wayne County’s oldest tavern and the second oldest in the state of Indiana.
-They are known for their burgers and pork tenderloin sandwich.
+This is Wayne County’s oldest tavern and the second oldest in Indiana.
+It is known for its burgers and pork tenderloin sandwiches.
 I personally feel that you can’t go wrong with any of the entrees because everything that came out of the kitchen was tempting.

 Where To Stay In Richmond Indiana

-The ideal spot to stay for a getaway is at the most charming Airbnb called Abington Cottage.
+Where to stay in Richmond INThe ideal spot to stay for a getaway is at the charming Airbnb Abington Cottage.
 This three-bedroom cottage is ideal for families, couples, and girlfriend getaways.
-The spacious rooms, a full kitchen, game room, and inviting patio area will make it hard to leave.
+The spacious rooms, full kitchen, game room, and inviting patio area will make it hard to leave.

 Rates are very affordable and it is only minutes to town.
 There is also plenty of nearby Bed and Breakfasts and hotels.